 Other monastic experiments weren’t so successful.
 The willingness to try new forms of the monastic life gave a platform for some short-lived endeavors by the eccentric.
 There are always those who think their idea is THE way it ought to be done.
 Either because they lack common sense or have no skill at recruiting, they fall apart.
 So many were engaged in pushing forward the boundaries of monastic life one writer thought it would be helpful to review the available modes in the 12th C. His work covered all the possibilities, from the Benedictines and reformed Benedictines, to priests who didn’t live enclosed lives, but who were allowed to work in the world—and the various sorts of hermits.

 The only real rival to the Rule of St Benedict was the ‘Rule’ of Augustine, which was adopted by church leaders.
 These differed from monks, in that they were priests who could be active in the wider social community, for example, by serving in a parish church.
 They weren’t living under a monastic rule which confined a monk for life to the house in which he was consecrated.
 Priests serving in a cathedral, for example, were encouraged to live in a city but under a code like the Augustinian rule which was well-adapted to their needs.

 The 12th C saw the creation of new monastic orders.
-In Paris, the Victorines produced leading academic figures & teachers.
-The Premonstratensians were a group of monks who took on the monumental task of healing the rift between the Eastern & Western churches by attempting to engage their brothers in the Eastern Church.
-The problem was – there was no corresponding monastic group in the East.
+In Paris, the Victorines produced leading academic figures and teachers.
+The Premonstratensians were a group of Latin monks who took on the massive task of healing the rift between the Eastern and Western churches.
+The problem was, there was no corresponding monastic group in the East.

 We’ll pick it up at this point next time.